codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

   export PKG_CONFIG_PATH="/usr/lib64/pkgconfig"

-When configuring the kernel, you may need to enable some options that are specific to ARM64 architectures or your target device.
-You can use the make menuconfig command to select the options you want, such as architecture, CPU type, drivers, filesystems, etc. You can find some useful resources for configuring the kernel on ARM64 [here](https://clfs.org/~kb0iic/lfs-systemd/index.html).
+Next we move on to configuring the kernel for boot-up preparations.

 ## Booting your custom linux distribution

 Building the linux kernel for the first time is one of the most challenging tasks in LFS.
 Getting it right depends on the specific hardware for the target system and your specific needs.
 There are almost 12,000 configuration items that are available for the kernel although only about a third of them are needed for most computers.

+When configuring the kernel, you may need to enable some options that are specific to ARM64 architectures or your target device.
+You can use the make menuconfig command to select the options you want, such as architecture, CPU type, drivers, filesystems, etc. You can find some useful resources for configuring the kernel on ARM64 [here](https://clfs.org/~kb0iic/lfs-systemd/index.html).

-Prepare for compilation by running the following command:
+Prepare for compilation by running the following commands:

 ```bash
 # This ensures that the kernel tree is absolutely clean.
 The kernel team recommends that this command be issued prior to each kernel compilation